andrelip/banking/README.md

     * Accounts status are enabled just after creation
     * No document validation
     * No distinction between business and personal account

+## Assumptions
+    * Password Confirmation should be handled by the client.